PoultryNet® 12/42/3 (Pos/Neg with drivable posts)

 - Verticals are white plastic strings placed every 3"

-On PoultryNets, the bottom hot wire can slip off of the plastic portion of the end posts down onto the metal spikes.
+With PoultryNet, the bottom hot wire can slip off of the plastic portion of the end posts onto the metal spikes.
 This will cause a dead short and no energy will be on the fence.
 Unhook the energizer and slide the hot wire back onto the post.
-Hook energizer back to the net and test.
+Reconnect the energizer to the net and test.

 Listed below are recommended optional components.
 Your particular situation may require alternative recommendations.
 Please call and talk to our fence consultants if there are any questions at 800-282-6631.